This post may contain affiliate links. Please see my disclosure policy for details.

 Shakespeare’s New Place was Shakespeare’s family home in 1597 until his death in 1616.
 Although the house no longer stands here today, it’s now a garden exhibition to commemorate it.

 William Shakespeare became a very wealthy man in his time, he inherited his father’s home and then bought one of the finest houses in Stratford upon Avon with his salary.

 Also, when the plague hit London, the theatres closed.
 So, during this time, he would retreat back to Stratford upon Avon to write and relax.
 He’s thought to have written some of his later works, including The Tempest, here!

-Today, it’s a garden exhibition site that gives you the scale of what his house would been like.
+Today, it’s a garden exhibition site that gives you the scale of what his house would be like.
 They have beautiful sculptures here and even a chair and writing desk so you can act like Shakespeare writing with his quill and ink.

 I especially loved wandering around their sunken knot gardens, which is a recreation of what it would have been like at the time by Ernest Law.